wearpants/wherestheparty/README.rst

 Mirror Party
 *******************

 Mirror Party is a scalable, censorship-resistant mirror network for the web.
 It aims to make mirroring more accessible for both clients and hosts, allowing several orders of magnitude greater participation.
-WTP is different from previous mirroring efforts because it works entirely with software users already have - *no* additional packages need to be installed for either clients or hosts.
+Mirror Party is different from previous mirroring efforts because it works entirely with software users already have - *no* additional packages need to be installed for either clients or hosts.

 Mirror Party consists of software tools for building mirror networks and a website for matching content with volunteer hosts.
 It operates by using JavaScript in the browser to reconstruct the namespace that is a website from content hosted on multiple servers.